How to choose/ spec the perfect Forged wheels for your car.

 What is the best rim size for street performance in Singapore?

 The best size isn't necessarily the biggest.
-For street performance, we recommend a size that allows for a "meaty" tire fitment with sufficient sidewall.
-This protects your forged monoblock wheels from pothole damage on the PIE or KPE and ensures a planted, comfortable ride.
-Usually, speccing a 9" or 9.5" width for common 245mm to 265mm tire sizes is the "sweet spot" for most performance sedans.
+For street performance, we recommend a size that allows for a "meaty" tire fitment.
+It should also provide sufficient sidewall.
+This protects your forged monoblock wheels from pothole damage on the PIE or KPE.
+It also ensures a planted, comfortable ride.
+Usually, speccing a 9" or 9.5" width for common 245mm to 265mm tire sizes works well.
+This is the "sweet spot" for most performance sedans.

 Can I use my custom forged wheels with a Big Brake Kit (BBK) later?

 Yes, but only if you "future-proof" the design.
-At RRT Forged, we allow you to spec specific brake caliper clearance during the engineering phase.
-If you plan on upgrading to Brembo or AP Racing kits in the future, we can design the spoke curvature and offset now so your new wheels fit perfectly over larger calipers later without the need for spacers.
+At RRT Forged, we allow you to spec specific brake caliper clearance during engineering.
+If you plan on upgrading to Brembo or AP Racing kits in the future, we can plan ahead.
+We design the spoke curvature and offset now so your new wheels fit perfectly later.
+They will clear larger calipers without the need for spacers.

 What is a "square setup" and is it better for daily driving?

-A square setup means using the exact same wheel and tire specifications for both the front and rear of the car (e.g., 255/35R19 all around).
+A square setup means using the exact same wheel and tire specifications for both the front and rear of the car.
+For example, you might run 255/35R19 all around.
 This is highly recommended for street performance cars like the BMW M340i xDrive.
-It reduces understeer, allows for easy tire rotation to extend tire life, and simplifies tire purchasing since you aren't hunting for different sizes for the front and rear.
+It reduces understeer and allows for easy tire rotation to extend tire life.
+It also simplifies tire purchasing since you are not hunting for different front and rear sizes.

 Why is "tire availability" important when ordering custom rims?